kenle1704/fishfry/README.md

 # fishfry
-This Backend Code is builed base on Django and deployed in cloud env ( aws ) using apache2 , database sqlite is set up in project but we can have its own instance if needed
+This Backend Code is builed base on Django and deployed in cloud env ( aws ), os: ubuntu ( aws will have some version issue with sqlite ) , apache2 , database sqlite is set up in project but we can have its own instance if needed
 Deploy
 1. make sure you have python installed in your env
 2. make sure you have apache installed in your env